rehierl/node-tree-outliner/2-tree-of-nodes/2-0-tree-traversal.md

 It does not matter if either `visitInOrderBefore()`, or `visitInOrderAfter()`, or even both are used.
 Both will be executed multiple times per node.
-Because of that, an in-order tree traversal of a generic tree is no strict tree traversal.
+Because of that, the in-order tree traversal of a generic tree is no strict tree traversal.

 <!-- ======================================================================= -->
 ## breadth-first (BFS) search